 4 Reasons Why Frenchies Are Great For Kids

 French Bulldogs can be a joy with kids.
 With the proper training and socialization, these dogs were practically built to be their playmates.
 That said, here are the top reasons why Frenchies and children are perfect for one another.

-Bred to be companions
+1. Frenchies were bred to be companions

 Like I mentioned, these dogs were made for this role.
 In other words, the only job of a French Bulldog is to be a friend and companion of their humans – nothing else.
 They didn’t need to hunt or retrieve.
 They’re just lap dogs with a positive vibe.

 Frenchies are just the toy version of bulldog breeds.
 Back when bulldogs were widely popular in England, some started breeding for smaller size and friendlier temperaments.
 They still had all the qualities of bulldogs, though with a touch of liveliness.

 However, during the Industrial Revolution, many lace makers emigrated to France with their toy bulldogs.
 Soon after, they exploded in popularity.
 They were perfect because they were some of the best companions for the many lonely lace makers.